-On Boxing Day, it was a year since I’d last had an alcoholic drink.
+On Boxing Day, it was two years since I’d last had an alcoholic drink.
 And saying that is scary.
 Because I love you ladies, you amazing women who read my blog and who support me on Insta, who comment and make me feel we are all in it together.
 I rely on our connection, personally, and professionally too.

 And I don’t want you to feel I’m not in your gang anymore, that I raise my eyebrows at the champagne bottle emojis, the wine o’clock posts and the ‘thank God for gin’ thread that runs through so many of our interactions on social media.
 The ‘booze is what gets me through the day, it’s Mummy’s little treat’ trope seems to be so integral to our bonding, our shared experience, the way we commiserate with each other (‘you deserve a glass or two of wine tonight’) celebrate each other (‘get the fizz out, you are a star’).
 And where I would once have joined in, I’m now on the sidelines, happily drinking tea.